data-mechanics/course-2016-spr-proj/jgyou/README.md

 5. Distance to pharmacies
 6. Distance to [libraries] (http://www.bpl.org/branches/)
 7. Distance to locations of church/faith-based groups
 8. Distance to other art/cultural sites
 9. Availability of affordable or accessible housing from sites such as Mass Affordable Housing

-Sites will either be retrieved from the City of Boston website or from the Yelp API.
-These factors aim to address some of the major concerns brought up by the Aging in Boston report as well as other.
+Sites will mostly be retrieved from the City of Boston website or using the Yelp API.
+These factors aim to address some of the major concerns brought up by the Aging in Boston report as well as those voiced by other national organizations.

 Two visualizations are produced in relation to this project:

 a.
 Some of these locations are mapped using Leaflet in `outputmap.html` to qualitatively show the distribution of sites in different neighborhoods of Boston.
+The scored locations can also be viewed on the map.

 b.
 For a given location, its score is plotted against information from the Housing and Urban Development and Department of Transportation's [Housing Affordability Index] (http://www.locationaffordability.info/about.aspx) for the location's Census Block Group.
+See `retailacesscompare.html`.

 Note: for the scripts written during project one on medical sharps disposal in Boston, see the `project_one` directory for more information.